 We’re keenly aware that a large section of the population needs financial advice to help them plan for a better future.
 Yet the problem with traditional financial advice is that many people can’t afford it.
 We don’t think that’s right.

 Thanks to new technologies, we’re making high-quality, regulated financial advice accessible to more people.
 You can now get online investment advice for a fee of just 0.5%.
-That means if you made the minimum investment of £1,000, our advice would cost you just £5 – the price of a coffee and a piece of cake.
+That means if you made the minimum investment of £50 per month, our advice would cost you just £3.

 If you’d prefer to talk to us about ways to make your money work harder and you’re thinking of investing £15,000 or more, you can receive investment advice by phone from the comfort of your own home.
 Our financial advisers can help you identify your preferred level of risk then recommend which of a series of diversified HSBC funds is right for you.